freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/closest-pair-problem.english.md

 ## Description
 <section id='description'>
-Provide a function to find the closest two points among a set of given points in two dimensions,  i.e. to solve the  <a href="https://en.wikipedia.org/wiki/Closest pair of points problem" title="wp: Closest pair of points problem">Closest pair of points problem</a>  in the  <i>planar</i>  case.
+Provide a function to find the closest two points among a set of given points in two dimensions,  i.e. to solve the  <a href="https://en.wikipedia.org/wiki/Closest pair of points problem" title="wp: Closest pair of points problem" target="blank">Closest pair of points problem</a>  in the  <i>planar</i>  case.
 The straightforward solution is a  O(n<sup>2</sup>) algorithm (which we can call <i>brute-force algorithm</i>); the pseudo-code (using indexes) could be simply:
 <pre>
 <b>bruteForceClosestPair</b> of P(1), P(2), ...
 P(N)